Gabon: French rule and independence

 In 1910, Gabon became a territory of French Equatorial Africa, a federation that survived until 1958.
+The colonial regime imposed a two-tier social code, placing the vast majority of the population under the indigénat, which assigned them an inferior legal status, levied heavy taxation, and mandated the corvée (forced labour).
+Because cash was scarce for most of the colonial era, farmers were forced to pay taxes in ivory, palm oil, and rubber.

-In World War II, the Allies invaded Gabon to overthrow the pro-Vichy France colonial administration.
-On 28 November 1958, Gabon became an autonomous republic within the French Community, and on 17 August 1960, it became fully independent.
+During World War II, the state conscripted half of the adult male population for road construction and on plantations managed by the government-sponsored Sociétés Indigènes de Prévoyance.
+The punishment for refusing the corvée was imprisonment.
+In 1940, the Allies invaded Gabon to overthrow the pro-Vichy France colonial administration.
+On 28 November 1958 Gabon became an autonomous republic within the French Community, and on 17 August 1960 it became fully independent.

 M'ba rule

 The first president of Gabon, elected in 1961, was Léon M'ba, with Omar Bongo Ondimba as his vice president.
-After M'ba acceded to power, the press was suppressed, political demonstrations suppressed, freedom of expression curtailed, other political parties gradually excluded from power, and the Constitution changed along French lines to vest power in the Presidency, a post that M'ba assumed himself.
-When M'ba dissolved the National Assembly in January 1964 to institute one-party rule, an army coup sought to oust him from power and restore parliamentary democracy.
+After M'ba acceded to power, the press was suppressed, political demonstrations suppressed, freedom of expression curtailed, other political parties gradually excluded from power, and the constitution changed along French lines to vest power in the presidency.
+When M'ba dissolved the National Assembly in 1964 to institute one-party rule, an army coup sought to oust him from power and restore parliamentary democracy.
 French paratroopers flew in within 24 hours to restore M'ba to power.
 After days of fighting, the coup ended, and the opposition was imprisoned, with protests and riots ensuing.

-Bongo rule and PDG
+Bongo rule

-When M'Ba died in 1967, Bongo replaced him as president.
-In March 1968, Bongo declared Gabon a one-party state by dissolving BDG and establishing a new party – the Parti Démocratique Gabonais (PDG).
-He invited all Gabonese, regardless of previous political affiliation, to participate.
-Bongo sought to forge a single national movement in support of the government's development policies, using PDG as a tool to submerge the regional and tribal rivalries that had divided Gabonese politics in the past.
-Bongo was elected president in February 1975; in April 1975, the position of vice president was abolished and replaced by the position of prime minister, who had no right to automatic succession.
-Bongo was re-elected President in December 1979 and November 1986 two 7-year terms.
+When M'ba died in 1967, Bongo replaced him as president.
+In 1968, Bongo declared Gabon a one-party state by dissolving Gabonese Democratic Bloc that had been established by M'ba and establishing the Parti Démocratique Gabonais (PDG).
+He invited all Gabonese to participate, regardless of previous political affiliation.
+Bongo sought to forge a single national movement in support of the government's development policies, using PDG as a tool to suppress the regional and tribal rivalries that had divided Gabonese politics in the past.
+When Bongo was elected president in 1975, he abolished the position of vice president and replaced it with prime minister, who had no right to automatic succession.
+Bongo was re-elected president to two 7-year terms in 1979 and 1986.

 In 1990, economic discontent and a desire for political liberalization provoked demonstrations and strikes by students and workers.
 In response to grievances by workers, Bongo negotiated with them on a sector-by-sector basis, making wage concessions.
-He promised to open up PDG and organize a national political conference in March–April 1990 to discuss Gabon's future political system.
+He promised to open up PDG and organize a national political conference to discuss Gabon's future political system.
 PDG and 74 political organizations attended the conference.
-Participants were essentially divided into 2 "loose" coalitions, the ruling PDG and its allies, and the United Front of Opposition Associations and Parties, consisting of the breakaway Morena Fundamental and the Gabonese Progress Party.
+Participants were essentially divided into 2 "loose" coalitions: the ruling PDG and its allies, and the United Front of Opposition Associations and Parties, consisting of the breakaway Morena Fundamental and the Gabonese Progress Party.